dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-By learning from this experience how things should not be done, we managed to find a proper solution to that problem.
+Learning from this experience how things should not be done, we started thinking about how to solve this.

-If it still comes as a surprise to someone, then the solution was Docker.
+We learned that Jürgen had already played with Docker in his free time for some time now.

-Fortunately Jürgen already had used Docker in his free time for some time now so it was relatively easy
+By listening to him, we came to the conclusion that trying to use Docker to solve this problem actually could work.